Ms. International

 The top all-time winners are Iris Kyle with seven titles and followed by Yaxeni Oriquen-Garcia with five titles.
 The only amateur to win the overall title was Kathy Segal.

-In 2013, it was announced that IFBB would drop Ms. International from the 2014 IFBB Pro Schedule.
+In 2013 the IFBB announced it would drop Ms. International from the 2014 IFBB Pro Schedule.

 History

 1986 – 1988

 The first Ms. International was held in 1986, and was sanctioned by the International Federation of BodyBuilders (I.F.B.B.).
 The contest was held in conjunction with the men's event, which was called the IFBB Pro World Championship.
 Ben Weider proclaimed that the top six finishers would qualify for IFBB pro status, and be invited to compete at the 1986 IFBB Pro World in Toronto.
 The 1986 and 1988 Ms. Internationals were designated as pro-am contests, and top amateurs were also invited to compete.
 In 1987, Ms. International was an amateur event sanctioned by the AAU.
 In 1988, Jim Lorimer and Arnold Schwarzenegger felt the women's competition should become a regular event along with the men's.